Grate-Oracle-Lewot/GrateCrystal/README.md

   - If you've beaten Red in Mt.
 Silver, he can be rematched here any day, now without the credits, and additionally the Gym Guide will give out infinite free Rare Candies

 ## Miscellaneous
+- Sleep now lasts from 1 to 5 turns both in and outside the Battle Tower
 - All bedroom decorations obtained throughout the game (but Mystery Gift is disabled)
 - Due to no Mystery Gift, the Trainer House now has you fight a copy of your own party from the last time you saved (this feature is now available [as a tutorial](https://github.com/pret/pokecrystal/wiki/Fight-a-copy-of-your-own-party-in-the-Trainer-House))
 - When you set loose the Legendary Beasts beneath the Burned Tower, they automatically count as seen in the Pokédex, allowing you to track their roaming without having to stumble upon them first